HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 #### Optimizing user journeys

-Crafting strategic user journeys that prioritize helping users achieve their goals in the least amount of steps is an early method for creating a carbon-friendly web experience for your site.
-The less time a user spends navigating your product, overcoming obstacles, and completing their tasks – the less energy, data, and resources are used during their visit.
+Crafting strategic user journeys that prioritize helping users achieve their goals in the least amount of steps is one method for creating a carbon-friendly web experience for your site.
+The less time a user spends navigating your product—overcoming obstacles, and completing their tasks—the less energy, data, and resources are used during their visit.
 Strategies in doing so often include being mindful in the use of images, videos, and visual assets to help drive user engagement and direction.

 This also involves a "less is more" approach by engaging in wasteless design practices that only show content that is necessary to a user at a given time and emphasizing asset choices that deliver the same value.
 These are all things that aid the user in getting what they need faster by avoiding the already surging <a hreflang="en" href="https://econreview.berkeley.edu/paying-attention-the-attention-economy/">attention economy</a> on our devices for each page they visit.
-After doing so, it's best to continue to test and gather user feedback through prototyping and other methods to identify potential pain points that ensure you're creating the most optimal experience for your users.
+Continue to test and gather user feedback through prototyping and other methods to identify potential pain points that ensure you're creating the most optimal experience for your users.

 #### Empowering sustainable behavior

 There has been a rising popularity in incorporating a choice architecture into product features to nudge users into making sustainable choices relative to the environmental touchpoint of that product.
 Examples of this practice range anywhere from providing users more sustainable packaging options at checkout, displaying the most carbon-friendly product options, and even building reward systems or dashboards that visualize and incentivize these choices.

 Aiding in this decision-making and offering these types of choice can not only help users interact with your website in more sustainable ways, but also help remove barriers of entry that help optimize user interactions.
-More recently, popular options can include accessibility features, language choices, device optimization, or the ever popular dark mode that utilizes low-energy colors while promoting proper contrast.
+More recently, popular options can include accessibility features, language choices, device optimization, or the ever-popular dark mode that utilizes low-energy colors while promoting proper contrast.

 These types of options help minimize potential pain points of users while enabling a custom experience that saves time, energy, and prevents frustration in a user.
-The power of choice can grow deeper into popular opt-out features such as the enablement and frequency of notifications– all choices that inevitably save resources when utilized, thus allowing users to customize both their experience and impact per visit.
+The power of choice can grow deeper into popular opt-out features such as the enablement and frequency of notifications—all choices that inevitably save resources when utilized, thus allowing users to customize both their experience and impact per visit.

 #### Designing for circularity and end-of-Life